kjose/mydeez/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Api to manage users with playlists and songs from albums
+Api to manage users with playlists and songs from albums.

+(It's a boilerplate project) to have basics for node JS).

 ## Start the project